 The worse part, your fears about your belongings and car getting stolen in JB or Malaysia are not unfounded.
 Way back in 2015, camera footage of a woman being robbed in Malaysia while she was cleaning her front porch with the gate ajar went viral on Facebook.
 This happened at 9am in the morning!
 It’s yet another reminder that a robbery can happen anytime, anywhere.

-Whether it’s car theft, snatch theft, armed robbery or any number of crimes, here’s what to do if you get robbed in Malaysia.
+Whether it’s car theft, snatch theft, armed robbery or any number of crimes, here’s what to do if you unfortunately get robbed while travelling in Malaysia.

 I know you’ve just gone through a really traumatic event, and that you’re probably shaking from the shock, but it is very important that you cancel a stolen credit card as soon as you discover it’s been taken.
 This is for two reasons.

 - You want to prevent the card from being used.
 If you wait too long to call your bank to report your card stolen, you might be held responsible for any transactions done on the card before your report.
 Yes, even if they were fraudulent transactions made by the robbers.

 - Even when a card is cancelled, any transaction done on the card can still be traced.
 Credit card companies can find out where a card is being used even after it’s been blocked.
 By reporting your credit cards stolen early, you may indirectly help track down the location of the robbers.

 So, be sure to make a note of the contact number of your bank whenever you travel abroad.
 The toll-free number (aka the 1800 number) will not be valid when you’re overseas.
 This doesn’t just apply to credit cards, of course.
 Stolen debit cards and ATM cards should be reported within the same call.